Our Thesis

 • The Internet of Things

 The internet connected the world with a network, but without a means of trust; pains from that omission hit global headlines daily.
-SSI finally provides that means of trust and takes it a critical step further, making trust transitive.
+AW finally provides that means of trust and takes it a critical step further, making trust transitive.

-SSI solves trust between parties interacting on the internet, and transitive trust re-decentralizes it.
+AW solves trust between parties interacting on the internet, and transitive trust re-decentralizes it.
 There has rarely existed a greater challenge, nor a greater opportunity.

 5-silos02Examples of transitive trust: